Trigger configuration

 org_nameThe name of the organization that triggered the request.part_data_ingested, conditional_data_ingested

-file_idThe id of the file that was ingested.part_data_ingested
+file_idThe ID of the file that was ingested.part_data_ingested

 trigger_conditionThe condition that triggered the request.conditional_data_ingested